Georgie Ndirangu – Travel, Fashion, and Business

 What does Ndirangu love doing when he is not at work?

-I love listening to music, travelling, laughing; I like movies with cryptic scripts, dogs and interior décor.
+I love listening to music, traveling, laughing; I like movies with cryptic scripts, dogs and interior décor.

 Who is George Ndirangu when the cameras are off?